Crystalus Innovation Series | Ottawa 2026

 • Close with a forward-looking reflection on how participants can apply the day’s ideas to strengthen proposals, partnerships and pathways from concept to committed capital.

-Canada Capital at Scale
+Main Innovation Session | Day 2 Canada Capital at Scale

-Canada is entering new capital mobilization realities — one where trade, financing and investment flows must be more closely integrated to advance national priorities, diversify growth markets, de-risk strategic opportunities and mobilize private capital at greater scale.
+Canada is entering new capital mobilization realities, one where trade, financing and investment flows must be more closely integrated to advance national priorities, diversify growth markets, de-risk strategic opportunities and mobilize private capital at greater scale.

-Day 3 brings this agenda into practical focus — building dialogue, surfacing critical insights and identifying opportunities to strengthen development, trade and investment corridors abroad while unlocking capital for infrastructure, climate resilience and other major priorities at home.
+Main Innovation Session | Day 2 brings this agenda into practical focus: building dialogue, surfacing critical insights and identifying opportunities to strengthen development, trade and investment corridors abroad while unlocking capital for infrastructure, climate resilience and other major priorities at home.

 Afternoon Session